-Cerro de la Cúpula is a high mountain pass at an elevation of 2.806m above the sea level, located in the Mexican state of Baja California.
+La Rumorosa is a mountain pass at an elevation of 1.232m (4,042ft) above the sea level, located in Baja California, Mexico.

 Located in the southern portion of North America, Mexico is a land of extremes.
 The country has a 9,330 kilometer coastline but is crossed by two mountain ranges known as Sierra Madre Oriental and Sierra Madre Occidental.
 The country has high mountains and deep canyons in the center of the country, sweeping deserts in the north, and dense rain forests in the south and east.